juliusbroomfield/judgeresearch-submission/README.md

-A repository for the paper: **Decompose, Recompose, and Conquer: Multi-modal LLMs are Vulnerable to Compositional Adversarial Attacks in Multi-Image Queries**
+A repository for the paper **Decompose, Recompose, and Conquer: Multi-modal LLMs are Vulnerable to Compositional Adversarial Attacks in Multi-Image Queries**

 ## Directory Structure